Sunday, November 27, 2016

 People raising their right hands in the Nazi salute convey an eerie atmosphere.

-Following a reception in the auditorium's foyer, attendees were invited to walk 500 meters and see the exhibition at the Augustinermuseum exceptionally open until 11 p.m. on the occasion.
+Following a reception in the auditorium foyer, attendees were invited to walk 500 meters to see the exhibition at the Augustinermuseum, which, on this occasion, remained open until 11 p.m.
 The place was too crowded, so Red Baron stayed for a while but shall return another day.

 Reichsbischof Ludwig Müller visiting Freiburg in 1935